Skip to main content

 Research Areas

-The results of a search come grouped into research areas β€” clusters of related papers within the result set.
-Papers whose meanings sit close together (by the same embeddings used for matching) form an area, and each paper belongs to exactly one.
+The results of a search come grouped into research areas β€” clusters of related publications within the result set.
+Publications whose meanings sit close together (by the same embeddings used for matching) form an area, and each publication belongs to exactly one.
 The number of areas scales with the size of the result set, up to 15.

-Result papers shown as points, colored into three labeled clusters β€” each cluster of nearby papers is a research area
+Result publications shown as points, colored into three labeled clusters β€” each cluster of nearby publications is a research area

 Selecting research areas filters the result list; it does not change the ranking within them.
 The areas are computed from the result set itself, so the same search always produces the same areas, and changing the search β€” the query, the filters, or the result size β€” recomputes them.